fechanique/cordova-plugin-fcm/README.md

 })
 ```

-:warning: Without this request, the Application won't receive any notification!
-Call it when you want to give the user the option for notifications.
+:warning: Without this request, the Application won't receive any notification on iOS!
+:warning: The user will only have its permition required once, after that time, this call will only return if the permission was given that time.

 ##### FCM.subscribeToTopic()